piyushag-0611/https-piyushag-0611.github.io/datascience.md

 ## An interesting Problem
 Given a random number generator which follows the uniform distribution, can you determine the value of **pi** ?

+Let me put out the solution.

+The idea is to generate points and find out the fraction of points lying inside the unit square if our total set of points is the unit circle.<br>